ChatKitty/chatkitty-api-docs/source/platform/index.html.md

 `GET {{application_link}}`

 # Channel
-Channels form the basis of the ChatKitty chat experience.
+Channels are the backbone of the ChatKitty chat experience.
 [Users](#user) can join channels and receive or send [messages](#message).
 ChatKitty broadcasts messages created in channels to channel members via a chat session or push notifications.